awsdocs/amazon-ses-developer-guide/doc-source/creating-identities.md

 + The underscore character \(\_\) is required in the **Name/host** value of each DNS record\.
 If your provider doesn't allow underscores in DNS record names, contact the provider's customer support department for additional assistance\.
 + The validation records that you have to add to your domain’s DNS settings are different for each AWS Region\.
 If you want to use a domain to send email from multiple AWS Regions, you have to create and verify a separate domain identity for each of those Regions\.

-## Creating and verifying an email address identity<a name="verify-email-addresses-procedure"></a>
+## Creating an email address identity<a name="verify-email-addresses-procedure"></a>

-Complete the following procedure to create and verify an email address identity by using the Amazon SES console\.
+Complete the following procedure to create an email address identity by using the Amazon SES console\.

-### Creating an email address identity<a name="create-email-addresses-identity"></a>

-To create an email address identity by using the Amazon SES console, complete the following steps\.

 **To create an email address identity \(console\)**